DevelopersDelicias/js-exercises/README.md

 If you wish to contribute to this project please do the next steps:

 1. Create a new issue in Github explaining what is the purpose of your contribution.
-For example: Add new exercise, Fixing typos, etc..
+For example: Adding new exercises, Fixing typos, etc..

 2. Create a new branch with the following name convention: `{issue_number}-{description}` (e.g `123-fix-typo-in-readme`)

-3. Modify the code and push your branch to Github.
+3. Modify the code and push your branch to GitHub.

 4. Create a new Pull Request and assign `bcisneros` as the Approver and optionally other team members.
-Select `master` as destination branch.
+Select `master` as the destination branch.

 5. The Pull Request will be reviewed and if there are no comments or suggestions the changes will be merged to `master`